- What happens if I behave incorrectly

 If the incident under review is determined to be in violation of the Code of Conduct or Standard Disclosure Terms, the Bugcrowd team determines the appropriate response and messages the Researchers and/or Program Owners accordingly.
 This can range from educational messaging to either a Researcher (or a Program Owner!) to provide best practices and can escalate to a formal and permanent removal from the Bugcrowd platform.

-There is an opportunity to discuss the final decision through firstname.lastname@example.org, if warranted.
+There is an opportunity to discuss the final decision by submitting a support ticket through the Bugcrowd Support Portal, if warranted.

 Platform Behavior Standards

 The Platform Behavior Standards help you better understand unacceptable issues and behaviors on the Bugcrowd platform, and measures that are taken when we become aware of an incident.
 Each behavior type has an associated severity value.
 Based on the severity value of the researcher violating the code of conduct, enforcement actions are applied.
 For information about the behavior types, severity values, and the enforcement actions, see Platform Behavior Standards section in code of conduct.

 Each researcher starts at 0 behavior points.
 If an incident occurs that is a violation of the code of conduct, then points are increased based on the severity.
 If you reach 5 points, you are removed from the platform for a certain period of time.

 A few enforceable areas include (but not limited to) the following:

 - Aggressive and/or Abusive behaviour